Executive Summary

 Founder Yvon Chouinard made environmental activism the foundational identity of Patagonia — not as a marketing campaign but as the actual purpose of the business.
 He pledged 1% of all sales (not profits) to environmental causes through the "1% for the Planet" initiative.
 He launched the "Don't Buy This Jacket" campaign urging customers to consume less.
 He built the Worn Wear program to repair and resell used Patagonia products.
 He converted Patagonia to a B Corporation and ultimately transferred ownership of the entire company to a trust dedicated to fighting climate change.
 Internally, he offered employees environmental internships, flexible schedules for outdoor recreation, on-site childcare, and the freedom to prioritize activism alongside their jobs.

 Patagonia grew from a small climbing gear company to a $3+ billion revenue business while maintaining its environmental commitments.
-The "Don't Buy This Jacket" ad, paradoxically, increased sales by 30% in the following year.
+The "Don't Buy This Jacket" ad, paradoxically, drove significant customer interest and engagement.
 Employee turnover was a fraction of the retail industry average.
-Patagonia received over 9,000 applications for every open position.
+Patagonia receives an exceptionally high volume of applications for open positions.
 The company became the defining case study for mission-driven business, proving that authentic purpose creates stronger customer loyalty, deeper employee engagement, and more durable competitive advantages than traditional marketing ever could.

 Strategic Context